NeuroTechX/ntx_slack_archive/devices.md

  >But ganglion over ble does not work with my Mac.
 I may plan to write some code to test this bug.

+9/30/2017 5:45 PM

+ **aj** :

+ >I want to write some test code for simblee to duplicate the issue with my Mac, then see exactly what sample rate starts dropping packets on my hardware.
+If we can get say 50Hz but not 100Hz, maybe we can do more compression or lower resolution for these platforms that are having problems.